juxt/yada/dev/resources/user-guide.md

 (yada "Hello World!")
 ```

-This expression returns us a handler we can use in conjunction with the
+This expression returns us a Ring handler.
-aleph HTTP server.

 Let's try it out